-Management has forecasted that the Company's current level of cash and cash equivalents and short-term investments after the extinguishment of the secured convertible debentures and on completion of the private placement on November 27, 2009 will not be sufficient to execute its current planned expenditures for the next twelve months without further investment.
-Management believes that it has sufficient funding to continue to execute its planned expenditures without interruption to about its next fiscal year end.
+Management has forecasted that the Company's current level of cash and cash equivalents and short-term investments will not be sufficient to execute its current planned expenditures for the next twelve months without further investment.
+On April 14, 2010, the Company secured a six-month, \$1 million, loan from a company related to a member of its Board of Directors (See "Subsequent events").
+In addition, on April 6, 2010, the Company filed a Registration Statement on form F-1 with the United States Securities and Exchange Commission (the "SEC"), which if made effective may lead to an offering of up to US\$17,500,000 of units in the United States (see "Subsequent events") Management believes that it has sufficient funding, including the proceeds of the loan above, to continue to execute its planned expenditures without interruption to about July 2010.
 The Company continues to pursue additional funding and partnership opportunities to execute its planned expenditures in the future.
 However, there can be no assurance that the capital or partnerships will be available as necessary to meet these continuing expenditures, or if the capital or partnerships are available, that they will be on terms acceptable to the Company.
+Further, there can be no assurance that the SEC will cause our Registration Statement to be effective and register the units or that we will be successful in issuing any units.
 The issuance of common shares by the Company could result in significant dilution in the equity interest of existing shareholders.
 The Company has implemented a number of cost conservation strategies including delaying certain research programs until financing is available.
 There can be no assurance that the Company will be able to obtain sufficient financing to meet future operational needs.
 As a result, there is a significant doubt as to whether the Company will be able to continue as a going concern and realize its assets and pay its liabilities as they fall due.